Skip to main content

 FELA vs. Workers’ Compensation

-FELA and workers' compensation insurance are designed to help workers after a work-related injury.
-But while workers' comp usually just covers medical expenses and some lost wages, FELA can cover a lot more.
-Also, workers' comp doesn't need to prove the employer was at fault, but FELA does.
-This is why injured railroad workers need to get legal advice.
+FELA and workers’ compensation insurance are designed to help workers after a work-related injury.
+But while workers’ comp typically only covers medical expenses and some lost wages, FELA can cover a broader range of expenses.

-FELA plays a vital role in the railroad industry.
-Remember that this list of an employer's duties to railroad workers under FELA is not exclusive.
-While the facts of your case may differ from what we mentioned in this article, your legal right to compensation under FELA may still be clear-cut.
-Talk with an experienced FELA attorney to ensure your rights to that compensation are fully protected.
+This list of an employer’s duties to railroad workers under FELA is not exclusive.
+While the facts of your case may differ from what’s discussed above, your legal right to compensation under FELA may be the same.
+The best way to know is to consult an experienced FELA attorney.

-Injury cases, like a train accident or a brain injury, can be tough.
+Injury cases, like a train accident or a brain injury, can be especially complex.
 The insurance company may not want to pay.
 The injured worker might not know what to do.
 This is where accident lawyers come in, especially those who understand FELA.
-They build strong client relationships and fight for workers' rights in the courtroom.
-They help claimants get the benefits they deserve.

 Was this helpful?